asenawritescode/PHP/CRUD App/README.md

 (7, 'Earphone', 'You need this one if you love music.', 7, '2015-08-02 12:18:21', '2015-08-06 06:59:18'),
 (8, 'Pillow', 'Sleeping well is important.', 8.99, '2015-08-02 12:18:56', '2015-08-06 06:59:18');
 ```

+- Update the database connector file to your configurations

 - More of the data is being updated on the go as I progress with the project

 ### Cheers and goodluck !